molecule/molecule.github.io/_project/illumination-aesthetics.md

 This work won a Best Paper Award at [CHI 2017][chi]!

+#### Abstract
-**Abstract:** Recent digital fabrication tools have enabled new form-giving using a wide range of physical materials.
+Recent digital fabrication tools have enabled new form-giving using a wide range of physical materials.
 However, light as a first class creative material has been largely ignored within the design of our electronic objects.
 Our work expands